LATEST NEWS

 Audiology Screening Service

 We are now able to offer a free to access screening service for patients who are suffering from hearing related difficulties.
 This service is provided by Scrivens Audiology at Garstang Medical Practice.
-A limited number of appointments are available each week for patients aged 55 years+.
-If the screening identifies a hearing loss, patients will be referred to the appropriate Audiology or ENT service.
-If you believe that you are suffering from hearing related difficulties, please contact the surgery to arrange an appointment.
-For further information, please contact the surgery on 01995 607399 or Scrivens Patient Services on 0800 027 4487.
+A limited number of appointments are available each week for patients aged 18+.

 Hospital Blood Requests

-Due to the pandemic, we are currently unable to book appointments for patients who need bloods requested by the hospital.
+We are unable to book appointments for patients who need bloods requested by a hospital.
 We are not responsible for doing bloods requested by the hospital and need to reserve our appointments for blood tests requested by our clinicians at the surgery.

 Hospital blood request appointments should be arranged directly with the relevant hospital blood clinic.
 Details as follows: